Stardust Circus

-Stardust Circus (established in the early 1990s) is a circus that tours in Australia.
+Stardust Circus is a circus that tours in Australia.
 Its annual performance season lasts from January to late November, touring Australia from the remotest towns to the largest cities.

-The circus was established by the Lennon and West families, two circus families with tradition going back to the late 19th century.
-It is a very traditional form of circus and is one of only two circuses left in Australia with big cats in their programme.
+The circus was established in 1993 by the Lennon and West families, two circus families with tradition going back to the late 19th century.
+It is a traditional form of circus and was the last circus in Australia with big cats in their programme.

 Stardust Circus showcases a wide variety of circus arts such as tumblers, solo trapeze, acrobats, teeter board, aerial silks, cloud swing, flying trapeze and clowns.
-Animals include liberty horses (performing dressage without rider and on signals alone), liberty Welsh mountain ponies, monkeys, goats, pigs, elephants, tigers, lions, and dogs.
+Animals include liberty horses (performing dressage without rider and on signals alone), liberty Welsh mountain ponies, goats, pigs and dogs.

+In 2021, the circus retired its four tigers, which were its last remaining exotic animals, citing insurance difficulties following the pandemic.
+The circus had previously retired its two elephants and monkeys.

 Janice Lennon's daughter Natalie married Rudy Weber and they run Webers Circus.